 Just like with leucism or very pale plumage, melanism can vary for different birds.
 Some individuals will show much darker plumage than normal with very obvious color changes that make them nearly unrecognizable.
 Other birds will have less noticeable color changes, particularly if they already have dark markings and such changes may be less prominent.

 Dark Morphs and Melanism

-Of course, some birds such as common ravens, rooks and many blackbirds have naturally dark plumage.
+Of course, some birds such as common ravens, rooks, black vultures, and many blackbirds have naturally dark plumage.
 While these birds may appear almost entirely black, this is natural coloration for their species and they are not considered melanistic.

 How to Identify Melanistic Birds

 When a bird’s typical plumage and field marks can no longer be seen, identification can be more challenging.
 When looking at a melanistic bird, it is impossible to rely on color alone to determine the species, since much of the color will be overshadowed by the darker plumage.
-Instead, birders should pay particular attention to the bird’s size and shape, behavior, feeding, range and song.
+Instead, birders should pay particular attention to the bird’s size and shape, behavior, feeding, range, and song.
 If the bird is found in a flock, its associates can be strong clues about the species, even in mixed flocks.
-Carefully examining the bird’s legs, feet, eyes and bill is also useful, as melanism only affects the feathers and other body parts - a pale bill, colored legs or bold eyes - will be unchanged.
+Carefully examining the bird’s legs, feet, eyes, and bill is also useful, as melanism only affects the feathers and other body parts, such as a pale bill, colored legs, or bold eyes, will be unchanged.

 Effects of Melanism on Birds